rafalsiniewicz/C-projects/Calendar/README.md

-This is simple Calendar project written in C.
+This is simple Calendar project written in C. Project will be improved.